Josh Mason: 2023

 Mason returned to the Euroformula Open in 2023 with CryptoTower Racing for a cameo appearance at Circuit de Spa-Francorchamps.
 He returned at the Hungaroring, winning the last race.

 Formula Regional

 At the start of 2023, Mason joined the 2023 Formula Regional Oceania Championship, driving for Kiwi Motorsport.
 He achieved one win in Manfeild, which saw him end eighth in the standings.

 FIA Formula 2 Championship

 Mason was confirmed by PHM Racing by Charouz to compete in the 2023 Formula 2 Championship at Spa-Francorchamps, replacing Brad Benavides.
 He was retained for the Zandvoort round.
 After demonstrating decent pace throughout the first two rounds, Mason was confirmed to remain with the team for the final two rounds.
 He secured a best finish of twelfth in the Monza feature race and placed 23rd in the overall standings.
 He was set to remain with team for the 2024, but plans fell through due to funding issues.

 Indy NXT

 In 2024, Mason secured a deal to race in the Indy NXT with Abel Motorsports.
+However, he was released after two races.